davidgs/c8-workshop/Exercise3/index.md

-# Assembly and Configuration of the Hardware
+# Exercise 3: Building IoT Hardware

 In this portion of the lab we will assemble the hardware components in the kit and, once build, we will configure the hardware to use in our process.